Click here to download Brochure and click here for further details on Real Estate Track.

 Data Analytics with R (DSA212)

-Computational Thinking (COR-IS1702) ** or Computational Thinking and Programming (COR-IS1704) **
+Computational Thinking and Programming (COR-IS1704) **

 * Statistical Learning with R is mutually exclusive with Statistical Programming, which is a compulsory Accounting Core course for BAcc students.
 BAcc students can therefore take Statistical Programming instead of Statistical Learning with R to fulfil the requirements.

-** Computational Thinking/Computational Thinking and Programming is also a Core Curriculum course under the Capabilities (Modes of Thinking) basket.
+** Computational Thinking and Programming is also a Core Curriculum course under the Capabilities (Modes of Thinking) basket.
 Students may not double count this course towards both the Core Curriculum and the DSA Second Major.
 Therefore, students must complete (a) an alternative course to fulfil the Capabilities (Modes of Thinking) basket requirement of the Core Curriculum or (b) an extra DSA Second Major Elective.
-As Computational Thinking/Computational Thinking and Programming is a compulsory Core Curriculum course under the Capabilities (Modes of Thinking) basket for BSc (CL), BSc (IS) and BSc (SE) students, these students are required to complete 5 CUs of DSA Second Major Electives instead of 4 CUs.
+As Computational Thinking and Programming is a compulsory Core Curriculum course under the Capabilities (Modes of Thinking) basket for BSc (CL), BSc (IS) and BSc (SE) students, these students are required to complete 5 CUs of DSA Second Major Electives instead of 4 CUs.

 Choose any four courses in the Data Analysis (DA) List and Computing Technology (CT) List, with at least one course in each list.